Satyadev (actor): Early work and success (2011–2019)

-Critical acclaim and fluctuations (2020– present)
+Critical acclaim and fluctuations (2020–present)

 Satyadev started 2020 with the year's second highest-grossing film, Sarileru Neekevvaru, where he played an army officer.
 He then played a police officer opposite Pooja Jhaveri in 47 Days.
 Sangeetha Devi Dundoo noted, "The only reason to watch it till the end is Satyadev, whose empathetic performance goes in vain."
-Satyadev next appear in his most critically acclaimed film, Uma Maheswara Ugra Roopasya, where he played a photographer.
+Satyadev next appeared in his most critically acclaimed film, Uma Maheswara Ugra Roopasya, where he played a photographer.
 Haricharan Pudipeddi opined, "Satyadev, who is consistently good lately, is a solid match to Fahadh Faasil and even though you're reminded of the latter's mannerisms in a few scenes, he makes his character unique in his own way."
 Later the year, he played a mechanical engineer opposite Priyaa Lal in Guvva Gorinka, which opened to mixed reviews.
 Following this, he appeared as a neurosurgeon in the series Locked.
 Both the series and his performance received positive response.

 In 2021, Satyadev first appeared as a writer in the anthology Pitta Kathalu.
 Following this, he played an advocate in Thimmarusu opposite Priyanka Jawalkar.
 Murali Krishna C H stated, "Satyadev is really in good form.
 He fits perfectly into the role and powers Thimmarusu to gloss over its uneven edges."
 Later he played a crook alongside Nithya Menen in Skylab.
 A critic of The News Minute found him to be "impressive".
 In the same year, he also featured in the music video "Daare Leda" alongside Roopa Kodavayur.